-Iodine is important for thyroid function but too much or too little can have adverse effects.
-Adults require 150 micrograms per day, with most of this being obtained through the diet.
-However, if you are taking medication such as levothyroxine for an underactive thyroid there is no need to supplement with iodine.
+Although iodine is essential for the function of the thyroid gland, too much or too little can have negative effects.
+Adults need 150 micrograms of iodine per day, most of which should be able to be obtained through eating a healthy, balanced diet.
+Individuals who are already taking thyroid medication like levothyroxine for an underactive thyroid, then you should not need to supplement your diet with iodine.

-Participation in physical exercise has a great effect on energy metabolism by increasing energy expenditure and the resting metabolic rate for hours after exercise.
-Exercise has been shown in some studies to increase the amount of circulating thyroid hormones.
+Physical exercise has great effects on energy metabolism by increasing energy expenditure as well as increasing the body’s resting metabolic rate for hours following exercise.
+Some research has shown that exercise performed at 70£ of maximum heart rate increases the level of T3 and FT4.

-A look at the main thyroid hormones which indicate if the thyroid is functioning correctly.
+Test your level of TSH, T3 and T4, the three main hormones that indicate if your thyroid is functioning correctly.

 Track & learn how to improve 16 of the most essential health markers that play a vital role in your wellbeing.